 We probably don’t have to tell you the costs of volunteering and studying abroad add up quickly.
 Between plane tickets, travel insurance, and program fees, the financial costs of traveling abroad make planning your once-in-a-lifetime trip less fun and quite overwhelming.

-That's why we've put together the most comprehensive resource for volunteer abroad and study abroad scholarships and grants, including our very own Volunteer Forever Travel Scholarship!
+That's why we've put together the most comprehensive resource for volunteer abroad and study abroad scholarships and grants, including our very own Volunteer Forever Travel Scholarship (application open now until March 31st, 2019)!
 Read below for 200 great scholarship and grant opportunities to make your dream of volunteering or studying abroad come true.

 200 Travel Scholarships and Grants to Volunteer, Teach, and Study Abroad